Arthelh/NCNF/summaries/sprint6.md

 For this week I modified the markers on the map.
 I have three tasks to do: The first one is to make that when there are multiple markers very close to each other, instead of having many markers overlapping we have a circle instead with a number showing how many markers are in this area.
 This is already done and merged.
-The Second is to have it so that when there are multiple events at the exact same place it only creates one marker with the information of all events it represents and the third is to have it so that when you click on a marker you can access the event page of the event(s) it represents.
+The Second is to have it so that when there are multiple socials at the exact same place it only creates one marker with the information of all socials it represents and the third is to have it so that when you click on a marker you can access the social page of the social(s) it represents.
 Task 2 is still underway and I still have to work on task 3.

 Overall I'm a bit behind on this week due to other workload and I'll have to catch up this weekend